andrew-wja/instrumentor/README.md

 ### Runtime Selection

-`instrumentor`s runtimes are simple shared libraries which implement the book-keeping required to check various properties of the program at runtime.
+The `instrumentor` runtimes are simple shared libraries which implement the book-keeping required to check various properties of the program at runtime.
 Since the tool generates calls to these runtime functions when instrumenting your program, you will need to link your final executable with one of the